Your new MacBook is running slow? Here’s a quick fix

 I know malware is a scary thing to think of, but when your new MacBook Pro (or any other model) starts running slow, it can also be the cause.

-I like to use the tool I mentioned earlier, CleanMyMac X because it also has a dedicated Malware Removal module.
+I like to use the tool I mentioned earlier, CleanMyMac because it also has a dedicated Malware Removal tool.

-1. Launch the app, and select Malware Removal from the left sidebar.
+Open the app and select Protection from the left sidebar.

-If the search does find something, CleanMyMac X will safely remove the malicious files without touching anything system-related.
+If the search does find something, CleanMyMac will safely remove the malicious files without touching anything system-related.
+All you have to do is just click the Remove button.
+If you don't see it, your Mac is malware-free.

-I also find it quite reassuring to know that CleanMyMac X is considered quite the malware expert.
-They also have a Malwarepedia where you can learn about all the different types of threats out there.
+I also find it quite reassuring to know that CleanMyMac is considered quite the malware expert.
+They also have a selection of how-to articles on malware protection where you can learn about all the different types of threats out there.

 7. Update your software